quinnwaller/NYC-Mayoral-Campaign-Finance-Analysis/README.md

 ## Methodology
 The notebook "campaign finance analysis.ipynb" performs the following analyses:

+Part 1: Finding the total amount of funds raised/

-Part 1: Filtering out donations from donors that live in New York
+Part 2: Filtering out donations from donors that live in New York

-Part 2: Finding the average amount and total amount of non-New York donations
+Part 3: Finding the average amount and total amount of non-New York donations

-Part 3: Creating a new index that only contains the amount and number of non-New York donations by state, including Puerto Rico and Washington DC.
+Part 4: Creating a new index that only contains the amount and number of non-New York donations by state, including Puerto Rico and Washington DC.

-Part 4: Renaming the "REFNO" column to "number of donations" for clarity
+Part 5: Renaming the "REFNO" column to "number of donations" for clarity

-Part 5: Combining the analysis of Cuomo, Mamdani, and Lander's non-New York donors into one new index, with columns: "State", "Mamdani number of donations," "Lander number of donations" and "Cuomo number of donations"
+Part 6: Combining the analysis of Cuomo, Mamdani, and Lander's non-New York donors into one new index, with columns: "State", "Mamdani number of donations," "Lander number of donations" and "Cuomo number of donations"

 ## Outputs
-The notebooks output this spreadsheet which contains [candidates_merged.6.17.csv]: (output/candidates_merged.6.17.csv.)
+The notebooks output this spreadsheet which contains [candidates_merged.6.20.csv]: (output/candidates_merged.6.20.csv.)

 ## Running the analysis yourself
 You can run the analysis yourself.
 To do so, you'll need the following installed on your computer: